Canadian Index of Consumer Confidence

 The Canadian Index of Consumer Confidence (ICC) is an indicator designed to measure consumer confidence, which is defined as the degree of optimism on the state of the economy that consumers are expressing through their activities of savings and spending.
-In Canada consumer confidence is issued monthly by The Conference Board of Canada, an independent research organization, and is based telephone survey of 2,000 households.
+In Canada consumer confidence is issued monthly by Signal49 Research, an independent research organization, and is based telephone survey of 2,000 households.

 Questions

 The Index of Consumer Confidence survey is based on four attitudinal questions.
 Data is collected on each respondent's age, sex, marital status, occupation and geographic location of residence.
 The four questions are: